12 Reasons Why Winter In Goshen Is Actually Awesome

 Honey’s Frozen Desserts offers 48 different varieties of tea from around the world along with pour-over coffee.

-How many times have you said, “Hey, what can I Instagram today?”
+How many times have you said, “Hey, what can I post go Instagram today?”
 Well, if you live in Goshen during the winter, you never have to worry because there is inspiration everywhere!

 Beautiful shots of the Millrace covered in snow, the sunset over the snow-dusted downtown landscape, your kids building the world’s best snowman in the backyard … all BEGGING to be hashtagged #nofilter and make you “instafamous.”